Irenexzwen/BIOE183/Homework/Homework2.md

 ## 2. Intro to Machine Learning
 ### RNA-seq data has been taken from several patients at a hospital, and the expression levels of 2 genes have been determined for each.
+Please complete the following questions **by hand**, although you are certainly welcome to use a software package to check your answer.
 Patient      | Gene 1 Expression | Gene 2 Expression |
 ------------ | ------------- | ------------- |
 1 | 0.4 | 0.7 |